 Mexico‘s east coast is an exciting destination.
-While many head for the aquamarine beaches on the famous Yucatán Peninsula, each town offers something a little different.
-Partygoers descend on Cancun’s white sandy coast over the summer silly season, but there is so much more to the coast than the world-famous Spring Break spot.
+While many visitors head for the aquamarine beaches on the famous Yucatán Peninsula, each town offers something a little different.
+Partygoers descend on Cancun’s white sandy coast over the summer silly season.
+But, there is so much more to the coast than the world-famous Spring Break spot.
 From Isla Holbox right down the Riviera Maya, here are some of the best places to visit on the east coast of Mexico.

 The East Coast of Mexico

 The beauty of the Yucatán Peninsula is that the range of accommodation varies vastly.
 From 5 star hotels to live in Tulum yoga retreats, eco-resorts, cute BnBs and some of the most stunning rental homes in the country, there is something to suit most budgets on the east coast of Mexico.

 If you are planning a trip in peak season, make sure you book early, particularly if you are hoping to stay in the more popular parts of the coast of Mexico, Tulum or Isla Holbox.

 The accommodation is limited and they are also both becoming increasingly popular spots, making it even harder to find a hotel at the last minute.
 While you are waiting for a better deal, the entire town will sell out as I found from my own personal experience.

 When it comes to the east coast of Mexico, Cancun has to be one of the most famous places to visit.
 There’s a strange allure to Cancun, even for those over 18.
 Bright lights, late nights and chaotic and colourful delights await in the northern Yucatan hot spot.